 The International Studies Program enables students to analyze an increasingly global society using the foundations of the liberal arts.
-International studies majors concentrate in one of four thematic tracks--international development, transnationalism, global environment, or cultural studies--taking a focused set of courses from several disciplines to develop their understanding of that topic.
+International studies majors concentrate in one of four thematic tracks—development, transnationalism, global environment, or cultural studies—taking a focused set of courses from several disciplines to develop their understanding of that topic.
 Majors apply that knowledge to the sustained study of a particular region of the world, where they spend at least a semester abroad studying, living in, and experiencing a foreign culture.

 International studies majors must have an adventurous spirit and a high level of personal motivation.
 They must learn foreign languages, study in distant countries, and think rigorously across disciplinary boundaries.
 The program especially encourages students to study the problems and challenges of the less-developed world.

 International studies majors select an area of geographic concentration and follow a series of courses in one of the four thematic tracks described in the curriculum section.
-We strongly recommend that first-year students take language courses in a language appropriate for the geographical area in which they plan to concentrate (Spanish for Latin America, Chinese for China, and so forth).
+We strongly recommend that first-year students take language courses in a language appropriate for the geographic area in which they plan to concentrate (Spanish for Latin America, Chinese for China, and so forth).
 This suggestion is by far the most important one we can make, for success in off-campus study in the area concentration depends heavily on language skills.
 Second, you should look carefully at the courses listed as introductory courses in the core track courses under each of the four thematic tracks.
-Consider taking one or more of the courses listed there that can serve in more than one thematic track--e.g., ANTH 113 Introduction to Cultural Anthropology, ECON 101 Principles of Microeconomics, PSCI 260 International Relations, or SOCY 105 Society in Comparative Perspective.
-Another strongly recommended first-year course is HIST 190 The Making of the Contemporary World.
+Consider taking one or more of the courses listed there that can serve in more than one thematic track—e.g., ANTH 113 (Introduction to Cultural Anthropology), ECON 101 (Principles of Microeconomics), PSCI 260 (International Relations), SOCY 105 (Society in Comparative Perspective), or HIST 100 (The Making of the Contemporary World).
 Students should consult the director of the program during the year for additional advice.

 Majors choose to concentrate in one of the following four tracks: